DinneK/GitFit/docs/README.md

 ## Challenges
 - Remaining open and willing to hear each other out.
 We managed this by referring back to our DTR each day.
 - Staying in the present and not rushing ahead in our work despite our deadline.
 We laid out a very thoughout map that we utilized to avoid these pitfalls.
 - The API was even more challenging than any of us anticipated.
-But due to the constant contact with our DTR we able to properly identify when we got stuck in a rabbit hole and how to get out of it.
+But due to the constant contact with our DTR we were able to properly identify when we got stuck in a rabbit hole and how to get out of it.

 ### Set Up
 1. Clone the repo